hoodiehq-archive/documentation/tutorials/index.md

 We won’t use the admin *(:6002)* yet, but good to know it’s ready.
 You also don’t need CouchDB, except for monitoring the hoodie magic.

-# Part Two: Make Hoodie Your Own: Go Nuts
+### 4. Make Hoodie Your Own: Go Nuts

 In the next several steps our demo todo app will be modified to give todos a priority of 1, 2 or 3.
 Also the list of todos will be sorted by priority.

-### Step Six – Open your text editor

 At this point the hood.ie site tells you to “go nuts”.
 There are a few more steps you need to take before you can write your own hoodie app.

-In my case, I started sublime text with a new project for `hoodietut`.
+In my case, I started sublime text with a new project for **hoodietut**.
 This was the folder created by hoodie in Step Two.

 Open the `hoodietut` folder created in step two with your editor/IDE of choice.
 You should see the folders `data`, `node_modules` and `www`.
 The hoodie command line client has set up files for both hoodie and the demo todo app.